medic/superset-user-mangement/README.md

 It is recommended to run the application locally and test using a local Superset instance before working on the production instance.
 A REST API is available at `{{superset_url}}/swagger/v1`.
-To access the security endpoints that allow you to manage roles, add the following to your Superset config file:
+To access the security endpoints that allow you to manage roles, add the following to your Superset config file `superset_config.py`:

 `FAB_ADD_SECURITY_API = True`